-Since 2013, I have worked with people of all ages imagine just and joyful futures through collaborative arts practices.
+Since 2013, I’ve worked with people of all ages to imagine just and joyful futures through arts inquiry and collaborative arts practices.
 I partner with organizations to develop and fund initiatives, create curriculum, and facilitate programs.